drogue-iot/drogue-ajour/README.md

 {
   "sync": {
     "version": "0.1.0", // Desired firmware version
-    "poll": 300, // The amount of time to wait before checking in again }
+    "correlation_id": 1 // Optional: Should be set to the id from the device status "poll": 300, // The amount of time to wait before checking in again }
 }